AidenWilkins/Nova-Audio-Assistant/README.md

 Nova Audio Assistant is well what it says, its a voice command program that allows you to control almost anything on your computer using your voice!
 It comes with a base set of commands that can control spotify, system volume, play/pause music and seek tracks

-Nore Info and exe download at https://novastudios.tk/Projects/NovaAudioAssistant/project.php
+More Info and exe download at https://novastudios.tk/Projects/NovaAudioAssistant/project.php